wp-plugins/anook-badges/readme.txt

 4. Game badge

 == Changelog ==
+= 1.0.5 =
+* Updated the stylesheet, hopefully this one is a little more dominant.. ;)

 = 1.0.4 =
 * Added games beneath the widget, showing a badge and your fame
 * Caching!
 It now stores all the data in a .json file with the plugin and so load times are improved as well as Chocy is happy. :P